dries007/links/README.md

 Deployed at [l.dries007.net](//l.dries007.net)

-Yes, yes, I know PHP.
+Yes, yes, I know, PHP.
 It works for what I need and I know it well enough.
 It's also easy to setup.

 If you find leaks, please do tell!